DecentricCorp/Lightrail-API-Docs/README.md

 Outside of the primary api documentation, there are additional resources that are listed under the [use-cases](/use-cases) and [feature deep-dive](/feature-deep-dive) sections.

-Note these documents are available either through the [GitHub repository](https://github.com/Giftbit/Lightrail-API-Docs) or alternative viewable through the [GitHub pages](https://giftbit.github.io/Lightrail-API-Docs/).
+Note these documents are viewable either through the [GitHub repository](https://github.com/Giftbit/Lightrail-API-Docs) or alternative viewable through the [GitHub pages](https://giftbit.github.io/Lightrail-API-Docs/).

 ## Use-Cases
 The examples in this section are not an exhaustive list of use-cases for the Lightrail API.